This article details known issues (and workarounds) for FRC® Control System Software.

 Open the main cpp file (not a header file).
 Intellisense should now be working

-SmartDashboard and Simulation fail to launch on Windows N Editions¶
+Issues with WPILib Dashboards and Simulation on Windows N Editions

-Issue: WPILib code using CSCore (dashboards and simulated robot code) will fail to launch on Education N editions of Windows.
+Issue: WPILib code using CSCore (dashboards and simulated robot code) will have issues on Education N editions of Windows.

 Solution: Install the Media Feature Pack